Nodragem/Catch-the-Crown/divers/GameDesign - SaveTheCrown.md

 # Changelog

+## Up to 02/10/2016

+- [x] **[A]** can throw Charged Lance, they pass through walls and they kill at once, removing money

+- [x] **[A]** to throw a player would kill him and multiply by two its fatigue marks (increasing respawn time).

+  - If its fatigue marks were at max, then the thrown player go to LONG TERM K.O.
+(2 min? or never respawn?)
+  - If the fatigue marks are at max, they are red and they swing with a sound, to indicate to other players that someone is ready to be LONG-TERM killed.

+    > Note that we wanted to do something else before, we wanted to make the thrown player killed with the max fatigues

+- [x] **[A]** player with crown can not attack (except slaps)

+- [x] **[A]** the lance should deactivate the launcher
+- [x] quick fix: we desactivate the body of fireball when they gotoDeactivation, so that the characters can walk into explosion.
+- [x] quick fix: we gotoDeactivation on Death (life < 0 ) and not on Collision, somehow, the collision does not alway works, so as least, it would die on a second Collision.

+- [x] **[A]** Animations:

+  - [x] Lances could have another appearance when fully loaded

+  - [x] Fireball explosion

+  - [x] Picking up / Projecting character:

+    1. [x] the lifted prabbit should be panicked
+    2. [x] the lifting prabbit should have his arm up?
+    3. [x] a GUI appears to tell the players to press A as many time as they can

+      > we can use the progress bar in the GUI folder for the accoutn of how many time the button A/B have been pressed.

+    4. [x] Projection animation

+  - [x] Golden Prabbit animations:

+    > - if a character passes the threshold at which he will win even without the crown, he get a golden glare.
+    > - note that the actual aura was made on the blue prabbit and it is quite pretty on the normal prabbits.
+The aura, when tried on the golden prabbit was quite creepy.
+So maybe we could use both aura:

+    >   - When winning: simple aura, keeping the color of the prabbit
+    >   - When winning and special conditions: Golden Prabbits.

+    - [x] the yellow skin should be only used for the Golden Prabbit
+    - [x] add a layer in character class to add effects (here it will be a golden aura)
+    - [x] animate the golden aura

+  - [x] Animate the flowers?

+  - [x] Animate the coins going to your wallet

+  - [x] Animate the crown:

+    - [?]
+Write the amount of money going to the crown on the crown
+    - [x] Make the crown bouncing/scaling each time it gets money

+- [ ] **[A]** Sounds:

+  - [x] fireball death sound and animation
+  - [x] sound for end of jumping
+  - [x] Switcher On/Off
+  - [x] Fireball launcher
+  - [x] cannot shot
+  - [x] impact to ground when throwed
+  - [ ] lance Burning
+  - [x] platform activation, deactivation
+  - [x] respawn
+  - [x] step
+  - [x] throw_character
+  - [c] Spikes

+    > not sure what it should sound like...

+  - [x] List the sounds to remove from the game

+  - [x] create a sounds importer/selector script

+- [x] correct bug: the last throwed character stayed in the handContact after being throwed (so that we could teleport him to us by pressing the picking up button)
+- [x] improve slap sensor, so that it is the handContact and not the lanceSensor that decide whether an oppenent is reachable
+- [x] improve animation of the throwing, using interpolation :D
 - [x] improve the lance sensor, so that the minimum distance where we can throw a lance while facing an object make the lance attach to that object (was passing through before)
 - [x] Decrease the thickness of the lance pick to allow it to pass in narrow paths
+- [x] **[A]** deactivate lances when the platform supporting them disappears.

 ## Up to 13/09/2016